erodrigufer/Go_from_A_to_Z/README.md

 * [Hot to Rate Limit HTTP requests](https://www.alexedwards.net/blog/how-to-rate-limit-http-requests): Excellent article about how to properly set a maximum rate of requests in a given time from a particular user. [_Alex Edwards_]

 ## Error handling
+* [Why Go error handling is awesome](https://rauljordan.com/2020/07/06/why-go-error-handling-is-awesome.html): A discussion and comparison of error handling in Go with other languages.
+A good explanation about giving context to errors with `fmt.Errorf()`. [_Raul Jordan_]
 * [Error handling guidelines for Go](https://jayconrod.com/posts/116/error-handling-guidelines-for-go): The logic behind properly handling errors, be it with the error interface or by returning sentinel values. [_Jay Conrod_]
 * [Go (Golang) - Errors and panics](https://unixsheikh.com/articles/go-errors-and-panics.html): An argument for verbosity in error handling in Go [_Unix Sheikh_]